ginkgobioworks/gen/paper/main.md

 replacements, and deletions, block groups can only grow over time.
 The block group represents all possible sequences that can be generated from the graph.

+An example of importing a fasta and applying a vcf is used to show these formats are translated into the Gen data model (fig. [import_example](import_example/final.svg)).
+First, for each record such as chr1 and chr2, a node is created of the entire sequence.
+Two new edges are added to the new node, connecting the start of the sequence to a source node and the end to a sink node.
+These nodes are used to simplify the process of finding the starts and end of a graph.
+When a vcf is applied, for non-deletions, a new node is created with the alternative sequence and two new edges are created -- an edge from the reference sequence's source node (such as chr1) to the new node, and an edge from the end of the new node back to the reference sequence.
+For deletions, only a new single edge is required to represent the new path.

 ## Graph Traversal

 Several conventions and models are used to facilitate graph traversal.
 Problems that are common in biological